UPSC Exam Pattern 2020 - For Prelims, Mains and Interview

-The Preliminary Examination will consist of two papers of Objective type (multiple choice questions) and carry a maximum of 400 marks in the subjects set out in subsection (A) of Section II.
+The IAS Prelims Exam will consist of two Objective type papers with multiple choice questions and carry a maximum of 400 marks in the subjects set out in subsection (A) of Section II.

-- This examination is meant to serve as a screening test only.
+- UPSC prelims examination is meant to serve as a screening test only.

 - The General Studies Paper-II (CSAT) of the Civil Services Preliminary Examination will be a qualifying paper with minimum qualifying marks fixed at 33%.